Create a League Part 2: Set up a round robin schedule on OpenSports (web guide)

 Part II: Creating a Round Robin

-This article is the second part of a two-part tutorial on getting started with OpenSports leagues.
+This article is the second part of a three-part tutorial on getting started with OpenSports leagues.
 It is assumed that you have already completed Part I and have created a league.
+Part III is about setting up an elimination/cup/playoff round using the league standings.

 In the article, we’ll walk you step-by-step on how to set up a schedule of round robin matches.